Lab 2 - C++, CMake & IDE

 CLI Compilation (30 min)

-This exercise will show you how to write and compile the most basic c++ project in Linux OS.
+This exercise shows how to write and compile a basic C++ program on Linux.

 In your home directory create a project folder and enter it.